cs17resch01003/gpurepair/docs/vmcai2021/Documentation.md

 <h1 align="center">VMCAI 2021 Documentation</h1>

 This document summarizes how to set up the Virtual Machine (<a href="https://zenodo.org/record/4017293/#%5C.X4c%5C_mtAzaUk">https://zenodo.org/record/4017293/#%5C.X4c%5C_mtAzaUk</a>) provided for the 22nd International Conference on Verification, Model Checking, and Abstract Interpretation (VMCAI 2021) and the steps to run GPURepair, AutoSync and GPUVerify.
-GPURepair is our tool described in the paper (submission 43 in VMCAI tool paper track).
+GPURepair is our tool described in our <a href="https://arxiv.org/">paper</a>.
 AutoSync <a href="#1">[1]</a> is a prior work that is compared against GPURepair.
 GPUVerify <a href="#2">[2]</a> is the verifier that GPURepair and AutoSync use as an oracle in the kernel repair process.
 The binaries of GPURepair, GPUVerify and the code of AutoSync are licensed under Ms-PL.

 <h1>Table of Contents</h1>